Dries and styles damp hair in one pass using controlled airflow for curls, waves, or smooth blowouts while cutting down on heat damage.

 - Coanda airflow for curling and smoothing with controlled heat

-- Multi-direction barrels so you can change curl direction without swapping
+- Multi-direction barrels so you can change curl direction without switching attachments

-- Coanda smoothing dryer for fast prep and flyaway control
+- Coanda smoothing dryer for faster prep and flyaway control

 - Brush attachments for sleek blowouts or round-brush volume

-- Intelligent heat control to help reduce heat damage compared with high-temp irons
+- Intelligent heat control to help reduce heat damage compared with higher-temp tools

 Which kit to choose